Right Triangle Calculator

 Special right triangles

-There are two special types of right triangles – the 45-45-90 triangle and the 30-60-90 triangle.
-The lengths of the sides of these triangles are in a special ratio.
+There are two notable, special right triangles universally taught in geometry: the 45-45-90 triangle and the 30-60-90 triangle.
+The side lengths of these specific triangles always follow a distinct, predictable ratio.

 The isosceles right triangle